 Welcome Back Campaign Assets

-You will start to see the brightly coloured, positive campaign appear on the city’s digital screens from Monday 15 June, alongside poster sites, billboards, social media and web presence.
-Artwork versions include:
+- The bright, positive campaign is running across the city’s digital screens alongside poster sites, billboards, social media and web

-We encourage businesses to use the campaign materials as you wish.
+- We encourage businesses to use the campaign materials as you wish around stores, workplaces and via online channels

-Download Poster Packs, Digital Screen Artwork and Social Media Toolkits on the web portal: welcomebackmanchester.com
+- Download Poster Packs, Digital Screen Artwork and Social Media Toolkits at welcomebackmanchester.com